perracodex/ktask/README.md

 }
 ```

-* Not providing a language will default to a template without a language specification.

 * The system will automatically use the appropriate template based on the specified language.
   These templates should be stored in the project's root directory under the [public_templates](./public_templates) folder.